odioski/FWCracker_v1/README.md

 # Support

 As mentioned you'll need an HID keyboard/emulator, a tiny piece of hardware for this to work optimally.
 They can be had for a only a few bucks from a few different vendors.
-That and PySerial along with a Python installed is all.
+That and PySerial along with Python installed is all.

 *You can see what the keyboard/emulator looks like by visiting here: https://tinyurl.com/5xe4n4mn*